BlackChidiebere/BlackChidiebere/README.md

 I am a skilled .Net developer with 2+ years of experience in both back-end and front-end development.
 I have a strong understanding of data modeling and design, and I am proficient in using a variety of development tools and technologies.
 I am also familiar with agile methodologies, version control, and testing.

-My expertise in C#, Node and Angular makes me a valuable asset to any development team.
+My expertise in .Net makes me a valuable asset to any development team.
 I am confident that I can contribute to the success of any project, and I am eager to learn new things and take on new challenges.

-* 🌍  I'm based in Enugu, Nigeria
+* 🌍  Earth
 * ✉️  You can contact me at [chukwuchidieberejohn@gmail.com](mailto:chukwuchidieberejohn@gmail.com)
 * 🧠  I'm learning NextJs
 * 🤝  I'm open to collaborating on Projects